Surety is a formal promise or guarantee, often involving a financial commitment to assume responsibility for another's debt or obligation.

 Definition of Surety

 Surety is a noun with a few related meanings.
 Primarily, it refers to a formal promise or guarantee, often one that assumes financial responsibility for another’s debt or obligation.
 It can also mean the state of being sure or certain, and in legal contexts, it refers to a person who takes on such a promise.
+In commercial practice, the party providing the surety is typically a specialized bonding company, not an individual, and the guarantee is formalized through a written contract.

 Examples of Surety in a Sentence